-Melt in your mouth chicken packed with loads of delicious flavours; this dish is quickly becoming a new favourite!
+Melt in your mouth chicken packed with loads of delicious flavours; this Slow Cooker Fiesta Chicken is quickly becoming a new favourite!

 My sister has been trying to convince me to get a slow cooker for a long time.
 I was reluctant because in my head I thought it was cheating and taking out some of the fun of cooking.
 Obviously I was wrong!
 She bought me one for my birthday after finally giving in and saying I would give one a go – and now I love it!